nmatsuda/viz1090/README.md

 	* [Noelec Nano V3](https://www.nooelec.com/store/nesdr-nano-three.html)
 	* Stratux V2 \*very low power but hard to find

+If you want to print the case in the GIF shown above, you can [download it here](https://github.com/nmatsuda/viz1090_case).

 If running as a front end only, with a separate dump1090 server, the best option is to use an Android phone, such as the Pixel 2, which significantly outperforms a Raspberry Pi 4.